AidanFray/ROP_Emporium/0x04_badchars/32-bit/README.md

 ret
 ```

-Will write four bytes of a string into memory, this need to repeated twice for each 4 byte chunk of the string.
+Will write four bytes of a string into memory, this needs to repeated twice for each 4-byte chunk of the string.

 Now, we need to alter the data on the stack to recreate the `/bin/sh\x00` string.